Why should I use this service?

 How does the service work?

 For extra security, you can include a password that will be needed to decrypt the message.
-(We recommend to share the password via a different channel then the link.)
+(We recommend to share the password via a different channel than the link.)

-What is the difference between Message, URL Redirect and Neogram™?
+What is the difference between Text, Redirect and Neogram™?

-- Message: This is the standard mode.
+- Text: This is the standard mode.
 It's the preferred way to share passwords and similar kind of secrets.
-The recepient has the option to copy the secret.
+The recipient has the option to copy the secret.
 Demo

-- URL Redirect: Think about it as a URL-shortener where the generated link only works once.
+- Redirect: Think about it as a URL-shortener where the generated link only works once.

 - Neogram™: Digital letter-style message that automatically burns after reading.
 Use it for confidential notes, confessions or secret love letters.
 Demo